slowernews/hamster-system/README.md

 ---
 ####Introduction:

-Hamster-system is an ultra simple implementation of [GTD](http://amzn.to/1BKSJbz) (Resuming: *Everything is* a *project*, an *action* or a *list*.)
+Hamster-system is an ultra simple implementation of [GTD](http://amzn.to/1BKSJbz) *(Resuming: Everything is a project, an action or a list.)*
 Without understanding GTD this system will not make much sense.
-Hamster-system has 2 components:
+Hamster-system has 2 goals:

-1 - Project-system (to organize your documents) using or influenced by:
+1. Organize your documents.

-- [SemVer](http://www.semver.org/), used for file versioning.
+    - using [Twitter](https://twitter.com/)'s concept of *#* and *@* as the basis of project notation.
-- [Twitter](https://twitter.com/)'s concept of *#* and *@*, used for *project* notation.
+    - using [SemVer](http://www.semver.org/) for file versioning.

-2 - Action-system (to organize your workflow) using or influenced by:
+2. Organize your workflow.

-- [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf), used to manage actions in Evernote.
+	- using [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf), used to manage actions in Evernote.

 ---
 ###Organize your documents (Project-system)